joshuarlowry/Kiddo-Lullaby/README.md

 # Current Status
-The app runs in a docker container, visiting / will show you the current song.
+The app runs in a docker container, visiting / will show you the current song and a premade list of potential things to play (focused on my need for now).
-Visiting /chill will play a Low-Fi-Chill playlist and redirect you to /.
+You can pause and resume from the controls at the top.
+You can make it quiet (25%) and loud (50%).

+Note, Strange things happen if the device is suddenly unavailable.
+Will need to think about that.

 # Kiddo-Lullaby
 This app will help parents (and grandparents) manage music in the kid's rooms specifically targeted at nap/bed time.
 This includes triggering specific playlists or songs and changing the volume.
 There may be other uses.